ajtran303/portfolio-api/README.md

 ## Features

 - FastAPI + Strawberry GraphQL
-- Project content sourced from Markdown files
+- No database required; projects are read directly from Markdown files.
+- Markdown content is automatically converted to HTML.
 - GraphQL IDE (GraphiQL) included for easy testing
 - Async support for high performance
+- Fully tested with `pytest` and `pytest-asyncio`.

 ## Setup